NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Betrayal.md

 * * *

 **Effect** You turn the tables on your foes, bringing one of them into your ranks and compelling them to attack their allies.
-You cast [[Spells/Dominate|Dominate]] on a creature, but can only issue commands to attack or otherwise harm, betray, or inconvenience its allies.
+You cast [[Dominate|Dominate]] on a creature, but can only issue commands to attack or otherwise harm, betray, or inconvenience its allies.
 The rank of the spell is one-half your level, rounded down (minimum 6th level), and the save DC is your class DC (Will check).

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*